minihub/LTSC-Add-MicrosoftStore/README.md

 ### Customize Your Installation
 > [!TIP]
-> If you do not require certain features such as App Installer, Purchase App, or Xbox Identity, you can delete their corresponding `.appxbundle` / `.msixbundle` files before running the installation.
+> If you do not require certain features such as Desktop App Installer or Purchase App, you can delete their corresponding `.appxbundle` / `.msixbundle` files before running the installation.
 See below list of optional InboxApps.

-> [!NOTE]
-> If you plan to use games or apps that involve in-app purchases, it's recommended to keep all components.

 ### Troubleshooting the Store Functionality
 - If the Microsoft Store is not functioning correctly after installation, first try rebooting your system.